instructlab/instructlab/README.md

 ---

-📋 **Note:** By default, the serve and generate commands assuming use of `ggml-malachite-7b-Q4_K_M.gguf` - this is a lightweight, fast model based on [Mistral](https://mistral.ai/news/announcing-mistral-7b/) that takes about ~45 min for synthetic data generation on an M1 / 16GB mac.
+📋 **Note:** By default, the serve and generate commands assuming that we're using `ggml-malachite-7b-Q4_K_M.gguf` - this is a lightweight, fast model based on [Mistral](https://mistral.ai/news/announcing-mistral-7b/) that takes about ~45 min for synthetic data generation on an M1 / 16GB mac.
 If you have another quantized, gguf-format model you would like to use instead, there is a `--model` argument you can add to the **serve** and **generate** commands to indicate which model to use:

 - **Serve** with the `--model` argument requires indicating the directory path to the model file, e.g.:
   `lab serve --model models/ggml-malachite-7b-Q4_K_M.gguf`